tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs2_2.md

 weight: 2.2
 ---

 ## What are design patterns

 Design patterns are common themes in the way something is designed.
 In looking over the many API doc sites, I tried to find some common design patterns in the way the content was published.
 I already mentioned the division between guides, tutorials, and reference documentation.
-But this is more of a content pattern than a design pattern.
+Here I want to explore more design-specific elements in API doc sites.

 <a href="https://flic.kr/p/ssQqiL"><img src="{{ "/images/publishingapidocs/patterns.png" | prepend: site.baseurl }}" alt="Earth patterns, Venefice.
 Flickr" /></a>